About TRIO McNair

 McNair Faculty Partners

-A Research Mentor (RM) will work with the student on his/her research interest for a minimum of two semesters (summer semester and the students second fall semester).
+The Research Mentor (RM) will work with the McNair Scholar on his/her research interest for a minimum of two semesters (summer semester and the students second fall semester).
 The RM will oversee the student’s summer research internship.
 RM’s will work closely with the TRIO-McNair Scholars to design the specific research project the students will conduct.
-RM’s will be paired with the participant through assessment of research interest, a mentor café where researches and McNair Scholars have a roundtable discussion, and finally through advising with the McNair Director.
-RM’s assist scholars with selecting a research project, conceptualizing the research design, preparing a research proposal, analyzing research data, writing and revising results, and learning how to disseminate results.
-RM’s will also suggest articles to read, share their personal graduate school experiences, listen to and respond to mentee(s)’ concerns, discuss strategies for studying/time management, and offer support towards graduate studies.
+RM’s will be paired with the participant through assessment of research interest, a mentor café where researches and McNair Scholars have a roundtable discussion.
+RM’s assist the scholars with selecting a research project, conceptualizing the research design, preparing a research proposal, analyzing research data, writing and revising results, and learn how to disseminate results.
+RM’s will also suggest articles to read, share their personal graduate school experiences, listen to and respond to mentee(s)’ concerns, discuss strategies for studying and time management, and offer support towards graduate studies.
 The RM will play a critical key role in building the scholars’ academic preparedness and self-confidence with the FM’s high expectations, encouragement and guidance.

 The TRIO McNair Scholars Program accepts Research Mentors on a rolling bases.
-If you are interested in becoming one, please fill out a Research Mentor Application or call the TRIO Central Office at (208) 282-3242.
-We can also be reached by email at firstname.lastname@example.org for questions or cercerns.
+If you are interested in becoming a Research Mentor, please fill out a Research Mentor Application or call the TRIO Central Office at (208) 282-3242.
+We can also be reached by email at email@example.com for questions or concerns.